top of page

 In Canada, where moisture, temperature swings, and snow loads challenge structural systems year after year, cold-formed steel framing offers superior durability and longer service life.

-And as construction technology continues to evolve, the historical cost disadvantage of steel is narrowing — making it not only a durability choice, but increasingly a strategic economic one as well.
+As construction technology continues to evolve, the historical cost disadvantage of steel is narrowing — making it not only a durability choice, but increasingly a strategic economic one as well.

 bottom of page